ControlNet Tile: The Secret to Transforming Low-Quality Images into Masterpieces

 Have you ever wondered about the ControlNet Tile model?
 If you're not quite sure what it is, you're not alone.
 The ControlNet Tile models are probably the most misunderstood models in the realm of image generation.

 Unlike other ControlNet models that extract specific features to guide the diffusion generation process, the ControlNet Tile model doesn't require any preprocessing.
 It operates differently from models like ControlNet Depth, Scribble, or others.
+The name can be confusing at first.
+What exactly does a tile model mean?

 A quick recap: Stable Diffusion and ControlNet